- Get A Free Quote or

 Preventing tick bites is the best defense against Lyme Disease.
 Decreasing your exposure to ticks is the best way to avoid tick bites.
-With our tick tube treatment and traditional barrier spray in Greenville, we can eliminate 80-90% of the ticks in your yard, the place you spend most of your outdoor time.
+With our tick tube treatment and traditional barrier treatment in Greenville, we can eliminate 80-90% of the ticks in your yard, the place you spend most of your outdoor time.

 Call us today at (864) 362-2013 to sign up for season long tick protection!

 Every Job Is 100% Satisfaction Guaranteed.
 It’s Our Promise.